 - 4 cups fresh corn kernels, (about 4 cobs)

 - 1 4oz can diced green chilis, drained and rinsed (I use hot chiles)

 - ½ cup cotija cheese*

 - ½ tsp chili powder

 - Black pepper, to taste

-- Cut the kernels off your corn cobs and pour them into a large bowl.
-Then add your green chiles, sour cream, cotija, cilantro, green onion, chili powder, salt and pepper to taste and stir.
-Squeeze you lime juice over the top and mix again until everything is fully coated.
+- Next add your green chiles, sour cream, cotija, cilantro, green onion, chili powder, salt and pepper to the bowl with your corn and mix.
+Then squeeze your lime juice over the top and mix again.
+Taste and adjust the seasonings if needed.

 - Cover and place the dip in the fridge to chill for 30 minutes -1 hour.
 Then serve with your favorite tortilla chips!

 - After sautéing your corn, add the rest of your ingredients to the pan along with an additional 1-2 tablespoons more of sour cream.
 (Depending on how creamy you want it.)
 Mix until fully combined.
 Then turn the burner down to medium and heat your dip to your desired temperature.